Application Deadline: January 15

 Graduate education at Michigan emphasizes the development of students' abilities to analyze, evaluate, integrate, and apply critical thinking in interdisciplinary planning processes.
 The course of study normally requires two years (four terms/full-time) for completion.

-The Master of Urban and Regional Planning (MURP) degree, which is formally accredited through the American Planning Association and the Association of Collegiate Schools of Planning, takes a broad view of the scope of urban and regional planning.
-The core courses, about one-third of the credits, provide background for all areas of planning.
+The Master of Urban and Regional Planning (MURP) degree, which is formally accredited through the Planning Accreditation Board, takes a broad view of the scope of urban and regional planning.
+The core courses, about one-third of the credits, provide a foundation for all areas of planning.